How to Relieve Sciatica Pain

 Sciatica is usually caused by a herniated disk.
 This is where a disc develops a tear or crack and bulges into the spinal canal, causing irritation to the sciatic nerve.
 For a clear comparison, many compare the pain to the nerve pain that you experience if you have toothache.

-It has been reported that up to 60% of those that have tried other therapies which haven’t worked and then try spinal manipulation have had the same degree of pain relief as patients who have had surgery.
-The respondents in the survey from the Journal of Manipulative and Physiological Therapeutics, attended a chiropractor three times a week for four weeks and then continued weekly visits until they started to feel better.
+It has been reported that up to 60% of those who have tried other unsuccessful therapies and then tried spinal manipulation have had the same degree of pain relief as patients who have had surgery.
+The respondents in the survey from the Journal of Manipulative and Physiological Therapeutics attended a chiropractor three times a week for four weeks and then continued weekly visits until they started to feel better.

 The benefits of visiting a chiropractor is that it has the ability to improve mobility to the injured area by getting a response from the nervous system.
 It is also thought to reduce inflammation, promoting natural healing mechanisms.
 The great thing about this type of treatment is that it comes with very little risk and is most likely to help in some way.

 When you’re suffering from pain due to sciatica, remember that there are a variety of options to help you overcome it in the short, medium and long term.

 It’s important to consult your GP before trying home remedies, and make sure to let them know if your pain is severe or has lasted several weeks; the best pain relief for sciatica might vary from person to person, or you could require medical treatment.